4. Pictures of You

 Jimmy blushed.
 “I wasn’t going to take credit for it.
 It just came to me.
 But yes, I noticed that in the car and then here.”

 The girl looked at him a bit surprised.
 “Hmmm, yeah, I did not think about the car.
 But I saw how this table looks and I wondered.
-I always just assumed that we sat in the back of the car so we girls talked to each other and it never bothered me.
+I always just assumed that we sat in the back, so we girls could talk to each other, and it never bothered me.
 But, yes, it’s always one man driving and one in the passenger seat.
 Man, the patriarchy in this country is very much alive.”

 Jimmy shrugged his shoulders.
 “Tradition?
 What is your name, by the way?
 I’m Jimmy.
 I don’t remember seeing you at work, but I got introduced to way too many people today..”